talent-digital/talentkit/docs/GLOSSARY.md

 ## Season

-talent::digital learning content is deployed in the form of a “season”.
+talent::digital learning content is deployed in the form of a “season”, containing multiple [episodes](#episode).
 A season trains a particular [set of competences](#competence-model).

 ## Signal